open-telemetry/oteps/text/logs/0114-log-correlation.md

 ### Request Correlation

-Trace correlation is achieved primarily with two values- a trace identifier and a span identifier.
+Trace correlation is achieved primarily with two values, a trace identifier and a span identifier.
 A trace may contain multiple spans, arranged as a tree, and may also contain links to other related spans.
 The combination of a trace identifier and a span identifier corresponds to a specific scope of work.
 In the